Tony L. Dearman, Director

 Dearman earned an Associate of Arts degree from Bacone College in Muskogee, Oklahoma.
 He received a Bachelor of Science Degree in Education and a Master’s degree in School Administration from Northeastern State University in Tahlequah, Oklahoma.
 His duty location and office are located in Washington, DC.

-Sharon Pinto, Deputy Bureau Director for School Operations
+Sharon Pinto, Deputy Bureau Director - School Operations

 Sharon Pinto serves as the Deputy Bureau Director for BIE School Operations (as of August 2018).
 She manages the BIE Budget, acquisitions, grants management, safety management, environmental and facilities-related issues of direct concern to BIE schools.
 Pinto is the resource for school administrators to resolve administrative operations questions, fast track priorities, implement best practices and meet audit requirements.